lorin/booknotes/The-Advantage.md

 ### Discipline 2: create clarity

-* Members of the leadership team know, agree on, and are passionate about the reason that the organization exists.
+* Members of the leadership team know, agree on, and are passionate about the reason that the org exists.
 * The leadership team has clarified and embraced a small, specific set of behavioral values.
 * Leaders are clear and algined around a strategy that helps them define success and differentiate from competitors.
 * The leadership team has a clear, current goal around which they rally.
 They feel a collective sense of ownershpi for that goal.
 * Members of the leadership team understand one another's roles and responsibilities.
 They are comfortable asking questions about one another's work.
-* The lements of the organization's clarity are concisely summarized and regularly referenced and reviewed by the leadership team.
+* The elements of the orgs' clarity are concisely summarized and regularly referenced and reviewed by the leadership team.

 ### Discipline 3: Overcommunicate clarity